 #3.
 Johnstown Castle, Wexford

 Johnstown Castle is a spectacular gothic Castle in Wexford and offers an amazing day out for all ages.
-Surrounded by beautiful ornamental gardens designed by Daniel Robertson, they offer walks by the lake, gothic statues, peacocks and other wildlife and a Victorian Walled Garden to discover.
+Surrounded by beautiful ornamental gardens designed by Daniel Robertson, they offer walks by the lake, gothic statues, peacocks and other wildlife, fairy trail and a Victorian Walled Garden to discover.

-The Irish Agricultural Museum is housed within the ground of Johnstown Castle and displays one fo the most comprehensive collections showcasing farming and rural life in Ireland with everything from tractors to kitchens!
+The Irish Agricultural Museum is housed within the ground of Johnstown Castle and displays one of the most comprehensive collections showcasing farming and rural life in Ireland with everything from tractors to kitchens!

 You May Also Enjoy 10 Fabulously Fun Things To Do With Kids In Wexford At Johnstown Castle